jneate/postman-collection-action/README.md

 This GitHub action will scan the repository contents for any Postman Collection JSON files and create or update the Collection in a specific [Postman Workspace](https://web.postman.co/workspace), the check to determine whether to create a new collection or update an existing one is based on the Collection ID, this is the `info._postman_id` field in an exported v2.1 collection.

+If the Postman API returns a different Collection ID then the action will update the file, if you wish to commit this back into the Git repository then you can combine this action with `stefanzweifel/git-auto-commit-action@v4` which automatically commits the changed file(s).
+See the example usage sections below for more information.

+>*Note: This action uses the `\t` character as formatting for the JSON document, the first commit might result in a large change due to this formatting character*

 The local search process finds any `.json` files, attempts to parse them as valid JSON objects and then checks the `info.schema` field to match `https://schema.getpostman.com/json/collection/v2.1.0/collection.json`.

 The following 4 Postman APIs are currently used: